 These Dairy Free Garlic Mashed Potatoes don’t need no stinkin’ milk and butter to be great!
 Roasted garlic and parsley make these Whole30 Mashed Potatoes extra yummy!
 Use vegetable stock for Vegan Mashed Potatoes.
 A great side dish if you are on a special diet or not.

 Okay so, even I was skeptical about mashed potatoes made without milk and butter.
 I like my mashed potatoes the same way I like my coffee. . . super creamy!
 But, these Dairy Free Garlic Mashed Potatoes are awesome!
 I didn’t feel like it was a sacrifice to eat these potatoes.
-The same cannot be said about my unsweetened coconut milk coffees unfortunately.
-You can’t win them all.

 Instead of milk these Dairy Free Garlic Mashed Potatoes are made with chicken or veggie stock.
 It thins the potatoes while adding great flavor as well.
 Speaking of flavor, roasted garlic and fresh parsley make sure these potatoes are not bland and boring.